jianjinucdavis/Perc/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs, no NOTES.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE when checking package dependencies.
+No repository set, so cyclic dependency check skipped

 ## Reverse dependencies